palewire/first-python-notebook/docs/pipenv/index.rst

     brew install pipenv

-**If you are on Windows 10**, consider installing both `Windows Subsystem for Linux`_ and selecting a Linux distribution from the Windows Store (we recommend Ubuntu).
+**If you are on Windows 10**, consider installing both `Windows Subsystem for Linux`_ and selecting a Linux distribution from the Windows Store.
+We recommend choosing Ubuntu.
 Once you've set up your Linux-based terminal, you can install `Linuxbrew`_ and use it to install Pipenv.

 **If neither option makes sense for you**, Pipenv's `docs`_ recommend a `user install`_ via pip: